magicznyleszek/job/src/faq.md

 ### Why developer?
 What do you like in developer job?

-I am a creator, I always loved creating new things: be it through writing, drawing or coding.
+I am a creator, I always loved creating new things: be it through writing, drawing, designing or coding.
 And as frontend/webdevelopment goes - there is this great feature of stuff being run automagically in the browser.
 You can create and share in just a few minutes.

 ### What do you dislike in developer job?